itkan-robotics/java-training/STYLING_GUIDE.md

-# SwyftNav Styling Guide
+# Mantik Styling Guide

-This comprehensive styling guide documents the design system used throughout the SwyftNav website, based on the SWYFT Robotics minimal design philosophy.
+This comprehensive styling guide documents the design system used throughout the Mantik website, based on the SWYFT Robotics minimal design philosophy.
 Use this document as a reference when making styling changes or adding new components.

 ## Table of Contents